 6. Believe in something and do meaningful activities to create a purpose

-Hobbies are meaningful activities and research shows that such meaning can be a source of positive mood states.
+Hobbies are meaningful activities, and research shows that such meaning can be a source of positive mood states.
 Singing and swimming, for example, can improve your mood, reduce stress, manage heart rate & blood pressure, and increase your energy.
 Even memes can be a meaningful anti-depression activity.
 Daily time spent on leisure activities is linked to higher subjective well-being.
 The takeaway is pretty straightforward – spend time doing something you enjoy and find meaningful.
-That will ensure an increased likelihood to experience positive mood states.
+That will increase the likelihood of a positive mood.
 Serious leisure is about having a sense of fulfillment and sincerity.
-Research shows that leisure can promote global subjective well-being which can enable you to experience authentic happiness.
+Research shows that leisure can promote global subjective well-being, which can enable you to experience authentic happiness.

 A study conducted on over 13,000 people showed that pleasure, engagement, and meaning in life predict subjective well-being.
 Researchers also found that pleasure, engagement, and meaning predict well-being differently.
 Pursuing engagement and meaning contributes more to subjective well-being than pursuing pleasure.
 Another study investigated daily diary records and found that people who partake in inherently meaningful and engaging endeavors improve their well-being more than those who partake in activities for pure pleasure/hedonic value.
 In fact, such eudaimonic activities can improve well-being the very next day.